bmccabe96/Movie_Box_Office_Analysis/README.md

 However, These graphs show that Febraury and November also do very well.
 Since November is right before december, this is not too surprising.
 However, February was a surprise.
-Thus, our we suggestestion to Microsoft would be to release a movie in Febraury where they will have the least competition from big blockbuster films.
+Thus, our suggestestion to Microsoft would be to release a movie in Febraury where they will have the least competition from big blockbuster films.
-The numbers aren't strong enough to merit a recommendation But we believe february should certainly be  considered.
+The numbers aren't strong enough to merit a recommendation, but we believe february should certainly be  considered.
 ### Twitter Data Analysis

 ![Image](Screenshots/Twitter_Genre_Averages.png?raw=true)